LuKks/like-process/README.md

 ## Features
 #### Handles signals by default:
 - Exit with SIGTERM: swarm, k8s, systemd, etc.
-- Exit with SIGINT: pm2.
+- Exit with SIGINT: pm2 cluster.
-- Reload with SIGHUP: custom, systemd, etc.
+- Reload with SIGUSR2: native cluster, systemd, custom, etc.

 Also can send a signal to specific worker or single process.\
 When you do a reload in single process it's equal than doing an exit,\